stan-dev/design-docs/designs/0027-adjoint-ode.md

 the integrand in equation \@ref(eq:derivg).

 So far we have only considered the case of a single time-point
 $T$.
-For multiple time-points one merely starts the backward integration from the last time-point and keeps accumulating the respective terms which result from integrating backwards in steps until $t_0$ is reached.
+For multiple time-points one starts the backward integration from the last time-point and keeps accumulating the respective terms which result from integrating backwards in steps until $t_0$ is reached.